cedricg-mirror/reflexions/Configuration.md

 * Disable SSL

-For the time beeing, this option only affects call made through the WinHTTP API.
+For the time beeing, this option only affects call made through the WinHttp API.
+If activated, Reflexions will switched flags of the HttpOpenRequest API on the fly to :
+- Remove INTERNET_FLAG_SECURE if present
+- Add INTERNET_FLAG_IGNORE_CERT_CN_INVALID
+- Add INTERNET_FLAG_IGNORE_CERT_DATE_INVALID
+- Add INTERNET_FLAG_IGNORE_REDIRECT_TO_HTTP

 ```xml
 <DISABLE_SSL isactive="1"/>